Install Mission Control with Helm

 Update the placeholders to match your registry and namespace within this registry.
 All images must be loaded in the private registry beforehand.
 Image tags will evolve across versions and must be updated as well. |

-Here’s a sample values file to use as a base:
+Here’s a sample values file you can use as a base:

 # -- Determines if the mission-control-operator should be installed as the control plane